chekoduadarsh/chekoduadarsh/README.md

 I am a Software
 with 2+ years of industry experience.

-I mainly work on Machine Learning/Deep Learning and other AI technologies.
+I work on Machine Learning/Deep Learning and other AI technologies.

 💻 A self-motivated tech enthusiast and Data Analyst. i.e., I do opensource 📖